 Strainers are frequently installed on the pump inlet to protect the pump from debris.
 These should be flushed regularly (if a valve is present) and should be cleaned and inspected on an annual basis.
 This will prevent blockages from reducing the flow of water to the pump, causing flashing and severe pump damage.

 You will want to verify daily that the pumps feeding chemicals into the system are working properly.
 It is also imperative to use the appropriate chemical treatment while operating your steam system.
 If either of these items is neglected it can result in corrosion or scale damage inside the boiler system.

 [Like this Article?
 You May Also Like: 15 Spare Parts Every Boiler Room Should Have On Hand]

-This component of the system should be kept clean to allow for a proper visual inspection.
+It is important to keep this component clean to allow for a proper visual inspection.
 You will want to look for etching, thinning or damage while the unit is cool.
-It is recommended that if any damage is found or the water level is not easily identifiable, replace the gage immediately.
+If any damage is present or you are not able to easily identify the water level, replace the gauge immediately.

 If the deaerator is having trouble sometime it calls for additional equipment.
 As we mentioned earlier, steady state condition are required to operate effectively.
 When temperature or feed water flow fluctuate drastically it can wreak havoc on the system.

 A surge tank helps “averages out” the flow and steam loads so a steady state can be provided.
 Surge tanks will also receive make-up water and mix it with returns, as well as collect gravity returns.